AntonBaukin/embeddy/docs/springer.md

 ## Spring Framework 4 with Springer

-Spring Framework of version 3 was the OSGi compatiple.
+Spring Framework of version 3 was the OSGi compatible.
 All of the libraries were the OSGi bundles with proper manifest files, exported and imported dependencies.
 Modern Spring of version 4 is not to be used directly in the OSGi applications.